CMU-Perceptual-Computing-Lab/openpose/doc/03_python_api.md

 ## Introduction
 Almost all the OpenPose functionality, but in Python!

+When should you look at the [Python](03_python_api.md) or [C++](04_cpp_api.md) APIs?
+If you want to read a specific input, and/or add your custom post-processing function, and/or implement your own display/saving.

-You should be familiar with the [**OpenPose Demo**](1_demo.md) and the main OpenPose flags before trying to read the C++ or Python API examples.
+You should be familiar with the [**OpenPose Demo**](01_demo.md) and the main OpenPose flags before trying to read the C++ or Python API examples.
 Otherwise, it will be way harder to follow.